-Once I had the basic of machine working I set about fitting some home/limit switches and a E-Stop (Emergency Stop)
+Once I had the basic of machine working I set about fitting some home/limit switches and an E-Stop (Emergency Stop)

-When the switches are wired up go to the Mach3 diagnostic screen and test that each switch lights up all LEDs as screenshot shown below
+When the switches are wired up go to the Mach3 diagnostics screen and test that each switch lights up all LEDs as screenshot shown below

 Mach3 is clever enough to know which axis the input relates to.
 This confused me a bit a first but it works.
 If you press REF ALL HOME each axis should home.
 It goes to the switch and then as it trips it reverse and comes off.
 I had a problem with this to start with.
-The X axis would trip the home/X – – switch and just stop.
-I posted this on the Mach3 forum and within a few minutes I got some help.
-Posted the config file and a guy called “Hood” had the answer after I explained what was happening to the X axis.
+The X-axis would trip the home/X – – switch and just stop.
+I posted this on the Mach3 forum and within a few minutes, I got some help.
+Posted the config file and a guy called “Hood” had the answer after I explained what was happening to the X-axis.
 It was being caused by some interference from somewhere (switches were all new).
-In the general config page there is a setting called “debounce” .
-I put in 200 as “Hood” suggested and it work perfectly.
+In the general config page, there is a setting called “debounce”.
+I put in 200 as “Hood” suggested and it worked perfectly.

 I use Mach3 to drive the machine and Profili2 to design the wing panels and generate the g-code.

 Follow the manual that came with the TB6560.
-If you don’t have it here’s a copy TB6560 manual
+If you don’t have it here’s a copy Manual-TB6560_4Axis_Driver

-Here are my settings which are as the manual apart from the input signals
+Here are my settings which are the same as manual apart from the input signals

 Config->Ports and Pins [Motors Output] tab